The Ultimate Guide to Turkey and Wine Pairings

 Make Every Turkey Dinner Unforgettable with La Crema

 To recap, keep your Thanksgiving wines light and juicy with a good dose of acidity.
-If you are looking for a conversation starter, share something you learned here about pairings.
-Enjoy experimenting during the meal and really pause to taste how various wines play with different dishes.
+If you’re looking for a conversation starter, share a fun tidbit you learned about turkey pairings with the person across from you.
+Enjoy experimenting during the meal and really pause to taste how various wines go with different dishes.
 After all, wine pairing isn’t meant to live in the theoretical realm—it comes alive at your table, just like relationships with friends and family.
-We wish you a moist and delicious turkey, your favorite side dishes, and wines that not only meet but exceed your expectations.
+Happy holidays.
+We wish you a moist and delicious turkey, your personal favorite side dishes, and wines that exceed your expectations.

 Comments